FDio/csit/docs/report/introduction/csit_test_naming.rst

 Background
 ----------

-CSIT |release| introduced a common structured naming convention for all performance and functional tests.
-This change was driven by substantially growing number and type of CSIT test cases.
-Firstly, the original practice did not always follow any strict naming convention.
-Secondly test names did not always clearly capture tested packet encapsulations, and the actual type or content of the tests.
-Thirdly HW configurations in terms of NICs, ports and their locality were not captured either.
-These were but few reasons that drove the decision to change and define a new more complete and stricter test naming convention.
-And to apply it to all existing and new test suites and test cases.
+CSIT |release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT rls1701.

-The new naming should be intuitive for majority of the tests.
-Complete description of the newly adopted CSIT test naming convention is provided on `CSIT test naming page <https://wiki.fd.io/view/CSIT/csit-test-naming>`_.
-Here few illustrative examples of the new naming usage for test suites across CSIT performance, functional and HoneyComb management test areas.
+The naming should be intuitive for majority of the tests.
+Complete description of CSIT test naming convention is provided on `CSIT test naming wiki page <https://wiki.fd.io/view/CSIT/csit-test-naming>`_.
+Below few illustrative examples of the naming usage for test suites across CSIT performance, functional and HoneyComb management test areas.

 Naming Convention